MustafaKhan77790/Duckworth_Lewis_method/README.md

 nonlinear regression available in Python.
 Some date fields are in different format with an extra comma.
 Write a short script to clean this up.
 There's no need to send us the cleaning script or the cleaned csv file.

-3. In the summary file, in addition to providing the plots, compare the slopes at u=0 in Problem 1, describe how close they are to each other, and to the slope computed in problem 2.
-Provide the total error per point.